PHAB1/AbScope/README.md

 # Shiny Web Application for NGS B Cell Repertoire Analysis

 This repository contains a web application developed in R using the **Shiny** framework.
-The application is specifically designed for the analysis of **Next-Generation Sequencing (NGS) B cell repertoire** data, providing users with tools for exploring, visualizing, and analyzing immune repertoire datasets.
+The application is specifically designed for the analysis of **Next-Generation Sequencing (NGS) B cell repertoire** data, offering tools to explore, visualize, and analyze immune repertoire datasets, with a focus on **gene usage PCA visualizations**.

 ## Features

 - Interactive analysis of NGS B cell repertoire data
+- **Principal Component Analysis (PCA) visualizations** for gene usage, allowing users to explore V(D)J gene segment patterns
 - Tools for dimensionality reduction (e.g., t-SNE) and clustering
 - Network analysis of B cell clones
-- PCA gene usage visualizations
+- 3D visualizations and advanced plotting
 - Summary statistics and data tables for repertoire analysis

 ## Requirements